Scottie Scheffler rallies from 4 shots down and wins BMW Championship for 5th victory of the year

 Scheffler closed with a 3-under 67 for a two-shot victory and became the first player since Tiger Woods (2006-07) to win at least five times on the PGA Tour in consecutive years.

-Robert MacIntyre didn't make a birdie until the 16th hole but stayed in the game after losing his big league, mostly when Scheffler began missing short putts.
+Robert MacIntyre didn't make a birdie until the 16th hole but stayed in the game after losing his big lead, mostly when Scheffler began missing short putts.

 MacIntyre pulled within one shot of the lead going to the 17th, the toughest hole at Caves Valley, with a back right pin on a crispy green that sloped to the right toward the water.
 Scheffler went just left in the rough, the ball sitting up nicely but the shot still scary.